JackDevAU/Flinter/README.md

 Currently, as this is built using TS we need to run `yarn build` before pushing.

-## Flinter Config Fields
+## Getting Started

 To use this GitHub action, you'll need to create a `.flinter/config.json` file.
 See the below table for information.
+(Scroll a bit further for an example `config.json`)

 ### Defaults